KerfuffleV2/mdoexperiments/README.md

 return a closure that takes the "state" (`input`).
 One simple example is the `tag` combinator which just expects a certain value in the input.

-You'd use it something like this
+Example usage:

 ```rust
 let (next_input, _result) = tag("abc")(current_input)?;
 ```

-If `tag` matches, then it consumes that input and returns the value - otherwise it fails.
+If `tag` matches, it consumes the input and returns the matched value — otherwise it fails.

 And of course the next time you wanted to apply a parser combinator, you'd pass the input state that `tag` had returned and recieve the next one plus the return value and so on, which is a bit of a pain.